antoniojps/react-router-object/README.md

 </Router>
 ```

-Wrap the any child component with `withRoutesObj` and it will recieve the routes prop
+Wrap the consuming component with `withRoutesObj` and that's all!

 ```jsx
 import { withRoutesObj } from 'react-router-object'